reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

 This article provides an overview of the most important AWS services, which are often hidden behind an acronym.
 I hope it serves as a valuable aid to begin the exploration of AWS.
 I have selected the AWS services by thinking of the services required to build and run a customer-facing n-tier application.

-Reading this article, you'll come across the IAAS (Infrastructure As A Service) and PAAS (Platform As A Service) categories of services.
+While reading this article, you'll come across the IAAS (Infrastructure As A Service) and PAAS (Platform As A Service) categories of services.
 I have also included services under the serverless category, and services for running containers.
 I have not included services under specialized subjects like machine learning, IoT, security, and Big Data.

 ##  Choose a Region and Availability Zone
 One of the first decisions we make is where to run our applications.
 Where are our servers located?
 We may like to host our applications closer to the location of our customers.